Content Marketing for Startups: A Budget-Friendly Strategy That Actually Works

 Track both leading indicators (traffic to high-intent pages, email engagement) and lagging indicators (SQLs, revenue).

 One thing most startups miss: self-reported attribution.
-That "How did you hear about us?" field captures "dark social" - recommendations from Slack channels, word of mouth, podcast mentions - that analytics can't track.
+That "How did you hear about us?" field captures "dark social" which is recommendations from Slack channels, word of mouth, podcast mentions that analytics can't track.

 Here's a realistic plan for one person spending 10 hours per week on content: